TheInfamousGrim/example-ecommerce-shop/README.md

 I've tested the application using lighthouse to check for accessiblity issues and on the home page it's at 100%.

 Obviously if I had more time I would've used a more comprehensive accessibility testing tool.
+For instance I'd use [axe](https://www.deque.com/axe/) or something similar.

 ## Testing